MaeveHughes/Yay-for-Yoga2/README.md

   - The opening hours was created by the developer with the assitance from W3Schools for the design.

    ### Classes page
-   - The images on the home page were taken from pexels.com, using W3Schools to help to style the images.
+   - The images on the home page were taken from various websites listed above, using W3Schools to help to style the images.
 The images and text were designed using flexbox which was learnt from https://www.youtube.com/watch?v=fYq5PXgSsbE&t=34s.
    - The benefits of yoga was taken from hopkinsmedicine.org, using W3Schools to help to style the border.
    - The video was taken from Youtube and used the following youtube video to assist in embedding the video: https://www.youtube.com/watch?v=9YffrCViTVk&t=78s